DartRuffian/Obsidian-ArmaModding/Importing/Props/Doors.md

 [cursorObject, 1, 0] call BIS_fnc_door;
 ```

-Doors can also be locked, by setting the `BIS_disabled_door_NUMBER` variable to `1` (`0` = unlocked).
+Doors can also be locked by setting the `BIS_disabled_door_NUMBER` variable to `1` (`0` = unlocked).
 This will not hide the "Open Door" action, but will instead play the door's locked animation instead of opening the door; though the "Close Door" action will be hidden.
 ## Config

 ### UserActions